45 Most Common Types of Spiders in Florida

 43. White Banded Crab Spider

-A spider so small and slender, you’ll need to get close and personal with the web to see it.
+A spider is so small and slender that you’ll need to get close and personal with the web to see it.
 The white-banded crab spider typically builds its web around fallen branches or tall grasses near water.

-This species is commonly found on but not restricted to mangrove forests.
-They are generally smaller than 2 mm and grow a leg span that’s usually around 3 cm.
+This species is commonly found in but not restricted to mangrove forests.
+They are generally smaller than 2 mm and grow a leg span usually around 3 cm.

 Their webs can most easily spot these in the mornings or evenings.
 The females produce one egg sac per season, lasting anywhere from 5 days to two weeks (depending on humidity levels).